pirafrank/fpiracom/_posts/2016-02-25-apple-vs-fbi-collection.md

 #### Consequences

-- *"The fight between Apple and the FBI over iPhone security has turned nasty and dangerous.
-Especially for the US government’s credibility."*<br>
+- *The fight between Apple and the FBI over iPhone security has turned nasty and dangerous.
+Especially for the US government’s credibility.*<br>
 [The US government is playing with fire in its fight with Apple](http://qz.com/621608/us-fbi-apple-iphone-privacy-fight/)

 - It's not only about user's privacy.
 Computer forensic is in danger as well.<br>